Sallie Blair: Life and career

-Blair relocated to California and gained some acclaim, performing in South America, the Middle East, and Europe.
+Blair sang the role of Serena in the jazz version of George Gershwin's opera Porgy and Bess, released by Bethlehem Records in 1956.
+In October 1956, she headlined at the Boulevard nightclub in Queens, New York before relocating to California.
+In Hollywood, she made her debut at the Mocambo in November 1956.
+Blair gained some acclaim, performing in South America, the Middle East, and Europe.
 She appeared in various publications, including Life magazine, Esquire, Ebony and Jet.
 She also appeared on The Ed Sullivan Show and Johnny Carson.

-Blair sang the role of Serena in the jazz version of George Gershwin's opera Porgy and Bess, released by Bethlehem Records in 1956.
-She released her debut album Squeeze Me on Bethlehem in 1957.
+Blair released her debut album Squeeze Me on Bethlehem in 1957.
 In 1958, Blair headlined Donn Arden's production at New York's Latin Quarter.
 That summer, Ed Sullivan signed her to appear on his variety show televised from the Desert Inn in Las Vegas from Jul 1 to 28.
 Blair's second album, Hello, Tiger!, arranged and conducted by Neal Hefti, was released on MGM Records later in 1958.
-The album was chosen as one of Billboard's spotlight winners of the week (November 3, 1958): "A striking cover (featuring the sultry thrush on a tiger-skin rug) gives this package sock [sic] display value; while the canary's sexy, intimate vocalizing makes the LP's sure-fire Jockey programming.
+The album was chosen as one of Billboard's spotlight winners of the week (November 3, 1958): "A striking cover (featuring the sultry thrush on a tiger-skin rug) gives this package sock display value; while the canary's sexy, intimate vocalizing makes the LP's sure-fire Jockey programming.
 Gal shines on a group of standards and show tunes, including the infectious 'Daddy,' 'Fever' and 'Witchcraft.'"

 Blair didn't achieve success on the charts with her records, but she gained a following for her sensual barefoot performances.
 While performing at the London Palladium, Blair kicked of her shoes in front of the royal family.
 She became more known for her voluptuous figure and her sexy stage appearance than her music.
 Her natural hair color was auburn, but she dyed it different colors such as platinum blonde, silver, red, green, black, and white.
 Early in Blair's career, the press referred to her as the "blonde bombshell," but by 1963, when she appeared at her nightclub gig at New York's Living Room, she was sporting dark brown hair and her stage persona became more sophisticated.